-IRS Hardship is for financially struggling taxpayers who are unable to pay their back income tax debt.
-The technical term used by the IRS is Currently Non-Collectible (CNC) Status.
+IRS Hardship is for financially struggling taxpayers who are unable to pay their back income tax debt and may not be eligible for an Offer in Compromise.
+The real term used by the IRS is Currently Not Collectible (CNC) Status.

-IRS Hardship Status- What Does it Mean for You?
+IRS Hardship – What Does it Mean for You?

-What are the options for a taxpayer who owes the IRS for back Income taxes but is unable to pay.
-What are your options if the taxpayer is unable to pay the past due income tax because you have just enough money to support yourself and your family?
-Once a taxpayer is declared by the IRS to be Currently not Collectible (IRS Hardship), the IRS will not take / seize your property.
-The IRS will not take your paycheck or wipe out your bank account while the taxpayer is in IRS Hardship (Currently not Collectible).
+What are the options for a taxpayer who owes the IRS for back Income taxes but is unable to pay?
+What are your options if the taxpayer is unable to pay the past due to income tax because you have just enough money to support yourself and your family?
+Once a taxpayer is declared by the IRS to be Currently not Collectible (IRS Hardship), the IRS will not take/seize your property.
+The IRS will not take your paycheck (IRS wage garnishment) or wipe out your bank account (IRS Bank Levy) while the taxpayer is in IRS Hardship (Currently not Collectible).
 IRS Hardship will not remove the back income taxes that owed by a taxpayer.
 The financially struggling taxpayer will still owe back income taxes.
 Every year the IRS will mail out a reminder letter regarding the income taxes owed.

 IRS Penalties and Interest